 As mentioned, there is a location-limited free version, and a 7-day trial which you can use to thoroughly test the service for full access to all virtual locations and additional options.

-Do note, though, that Hotspot Shield is not cheap (although the 2-year plan is a good deal) with three pricing plans available.
-As mentioned, the 2-year plan provides the most bang for your buck.
+Do note, though, that you'll have to go for the annual billing if you want affordable pricing since the monthly plan is quite expensive.
+Three plans are available, and the 2-year plan provides the most bang for your buck.
 The packages available are:

 - [$12.99 a month] 1-month